Dr CHRISTIAN COUTURIER

 Osteoarthritis progresses in stages, called congestive flare-ups.
 These phases are accompanied by acute pain and disabling joint swelling.

-In addition to resting the affected joints, medication can help relieve pain: analgesics, anti-inflammatories and corticosteroid injections are the most common and effective treatments for managing pain and halting attacks.
+analgesics, anti-inflammatories and corticosteroid injections are the most common and effective treatments for managing pain and curbing attacks.

-If drug treatment fails, or if joint damage is too severe, surgery can effectively relieve your osteoarthritis.
 When the joint is partially damaged, an osteotomy can be performed to correct the deformity caused by osteoarthritis.

 There are two types of orthoses: